YourAva/YourAva/README.md

 ### whoami

-I'm Ava, I'm Currently studying offensive security and malware development.
+I'm Cro, I'm Currently studying offensive security and malware development.
 Offsec stuff can be found on my hackthebox profile linked below and most maldev is found on my github.

 ### Other Places
   🌵[hackthebox](https://app.hackthebox.com/profile/overview)